 Let’s jump in!

 Instead of chemical treatments, some people choose to use baking soda, lemon juice, white vinegar, or salt to clean their drains.
 These can work.
 All the same, we recommend a product that will ultimately bolster the bacteria in your septic tank.
 For regular day-to-day drain cleaning, we recommend Septic Enhancing Drain Cleaner.
-This products will keep your drains clean and clear, while also boosting the levels of bacteria in your tank—a double benefit!
-If you are experiencing a clogged drain or slow-flowing drain, Unique’s Super Digest-It Safe Drain Opener will quickly and easily unclog your home’s drain system.
+This product will keep your drains clean and clear, while also boosting the levels of bacteria in your tank—a double benefit!
+If you are experiencing a clogged drain or slow-flowing drain, Unique Super Digest-It will quickly and easily unclog your home’s drain system.
 This product helps to clear your drains of debris and will not adversely affect the function of your septic tank.
 In fact, since this product uses bacteria, it should bolster the bacteria colonies in your tank.

-We talked about toilet paper, but what about toilet cleaners?
-It is obviously important to clean your toilet bowls, but since these lines lead directly to your septic tank, it’s extremely important (like we said before) that you not use chemical treatments!
+We talked earlier about toilet paper, but what about toilet cleaners?
+It's obviously important to clean your toilet bowls, but since these lines lead directly to your septic tank, it’s extremely important (like we said before) that you not use chemical treatments!
 There are plenty of them out there, especially in this category.
 However, using a chemical treatment or an antibacterial product (even very occasionally) can and often will cause issues in your septic tank.
 It’s just not worth it in our opinion.

 When choosing a septic-safe laundry detergent, you should look for products that are plant-based.
 Also, be sure to check the ingredients list on your laundry detergent.
 You should be looking specifically for the following three harmful chemicals: